All Episodes

 I mean, that's what was ridiculous.

-So are they going to open any private safes of Joe Biden?
+Are they going to open any private safes of Joe Biden?

-Or have they had not told us yet?
+Or have they not told us yet?

-Where is the rate?
+Where is the raid?

-Seriously, where where is that rate?
+Seriously, where is that raid?

 It's not happening.

-I said the power of subpoena, and soon we'll discover at some point with the debt ceiling the power of the purse.
+I said, the power of subpoena, and soon we'll discover at some point with the debt ceiling, the power of the purse.

 We now have power that was so desperately needed to put a check on this reckless group of radicals that have been running the country the last two years.